 - 5.7.6 Confidential Support Services including confidential counseling, medical, and psychological support services;

-- 5.7.8 Physician Impairment and Substance Abuse Education.
-The Sponsoring Institution, Tenet/DMC or DMC GME Office will provide the Trainee with an educational program regarding physician impairment, including substance abuse, and will inform the Trainee, via written policies, of Tenet/DMC’s policies for handling physician impairment, including impairment related to substance abuse.
+- 5.7.7 Physician Impairment and Substance Abuse Education.
+The Sponsoring Institution, Tenet/DMC or DMC GME Office will provide the Trainee with an educational resource regarding physician impairment, including substance abuse, and will inform the Trainee, via written policies, of Tenet/DMC’s policies for handling physician impairment, including impairment related to substance abuse.

-5.10 Resident Council Executive Committee.
-Annually, members of the DMC Resident Council appoint Officers and hospital site directors to the DMC Resident Council.
-Each officer will be eligible to receive an annual stipend as determined by the DMC GME Office.
-The appointed officers and directors will be reported to the DMC GME Office by the current Resident Council President.
+- 5.10 Resident Council Executive Committee.
+Annually, members of the DMC Resident Council appoint Officers and hospital site representatives to the DMC Resident Council.
+Each officer will be eligible to receive an additional stipend as determined by the DMC GME Office.
+The appointed officers and site representatives will be reported to the DMC GME Office by the current Resident Council President.

-6.1 If the Program Director, Sponsoring Institution, DMC GME Office or the DMC elects not to re-appoint the Trainee to the Program, the Program Director will provide the Trainee with a written notice of intent not to renew his/her agreement of appointment in accordance with the Promotion, Appointment Renewal, and Termination Policy and provisions of the Corrective Action (Due Process) Procedures for trainees, a copy of which is available in the Sponsoring Institution or DMC GME Office or found on the GME website www.dmc.org/gme or RMS (New Innovations)..
+- 6.1 If the Program Director, Sponsoring Institution, DMC GME Office or the Tenet/DMC elects not to re-appoint the Trainee to the Program, the Program Director will provide the Trainee with a written notice of intent not to renew his/her agreement of appointment in accordance with the Promotion, Appointment Renewal, and Termination Policy and if applicable the provisions of the Corrective Action (Due Process) Policy, as found on the Tenet/DMC web-site https://tenet.policytech.com or RMS (New Innovations).
 The Trainee will be entitled to invoke the Corrective Action procedure as outlined in the Corrective Action (Due Process) Policy for review of the decision not to renew the contract for Graduate Medical Training, or the decision not to promote to the next level of training, if the Trainee so elects.

 - 6.2.1 Notification of non-reappointment as soon as practical after the decision to close is made;